Lee1984/Rails-fb-auth-project-server-failure/README.md

 C:\sites\blog rails g model user provider uid name oauth_token oauth_expires_at:datetime

 Note: SSL certificate is not installed (could not figure out how to do that)

+Some people have had success running, "require 'omniauth-facebook'" in development or production file.
+Or "require_relative 'helpers/omniauth'" in helpers file with rspec.